 **The Pumpkin Patch will open September 26th for our 23rd season! ** Hours: Tuesday thru Sunday 9 a.m. to 5:30 p.m.
 We will be closed on Mondays!

 The Plumper Pumpkin Patch and Tree Farm is located on 65 acres of what used to be a century dairy farm.
 The rolling hills and beautiful view of the Willamette Valley provide the amazing setting for our family owned and operated farm.
 Our focus here is to provide easy access to home grown produce, while creating lasting memories for children and families as they experience the wonder and beauty of a working farm.

 We have a wide variety of types, colors, and sizes of pumpkins to choose from.
 But that’s not all!
-We also sell flowers and hand painted as well as plain ornamental gourds.
+We also sell hand painted as well as plain ornamental gourds.
 Pick some up to make a centerpiece, decoration or bird house.
 Bring some fall atmosphere into your home!

 There’s a lot to do and see at the farm in the fall, so bring your family by and create some fun and lasting memories!

 For a complete list of all of our weekday activities and weekend extras click here.

 Pumpkin and Apple Cannons!

 Click here to see more of our cannon devices.